phil-barrett/RP23CNC/README.md

 ![V0.96 build](https://github.com/phil-barrett/RP23CNC/blob/main/Photos/V0.96-angle.jpg)

+## Mar 30
+### Big Update to User Manual
+Whew!
+That was a lot of work.
+Lots of new information.
+Waiting for final 1.0 board to put a BOM in.
+I went over it carefully but there are probably still some typos and errors.

+### V0.96 looks good
+I have made a few minor tweaks.
+Silk screen and connector positioning.
+No errors found yet.
+Still planning for a mid-April release.
+One last thing I am considering is to add solder jumpers to all the pin header jumpers.
+This would allow (but not require) solder closure of all jumpers.

 ## Mar 27
 ### V0.96 boards received
 Initial tests look good.
 All the modifications from V0.95 verified.
 Now on to a full battery of tests.